 Leaders can use this information to see how they compare to other companies and focus on areas that will make a difference to their sales team, channel partners, employees and ultimately their bottom-line.
 The study looked at incentive and recognition programs overall, and specifically focused on sales incentive programs, channel incentive programs and employee recognition programs.
-The findings will be released in a four-part series, highlighting key points in each category.

-Overall, when it comes to non-monetary incentive and recognition programs, top performing tech companies are more likely than average performing companies to:
+Overall, when it comes to non-monetary incentive and recognition programs, top-performing tech companies are more likely than average-performing companies to:

 - Use incentive and recognition programs as a recruitment tool

 - Say their incentive and recognition programs are a competitive advantage

 - Use a combination of points reward programs and incentive travel

 - Build emotional connections through group incentive travel

 1. Incentive and Recognition Programs as a Recruitment Tool